Steven Harkin, from the Bush to the most exciting city in the world: rough and brown bags? far from it!

 What have been your greatest challenges as a designer?

 My greatest challenge has been my age and origins in some ways.
 Because I started so late in the fashion industry, I am not one of the hot young designers out of college.
 Coming from Australia and launching a brand in Britain at the age of 53 is not the usual way to do things.
-We had very little resources so PR and Marketing have suffered and we realize now how important it is to get a brand known.
+We had very little resources so PR and Marketing have suffered and we realise now how important it is to get a brand known.

 Could you describe your process?

 I often start with a concept in my mind of shape and form that I want.
 I might do a few thumbnail sketches to see what shapes work best for what I am looking for.
 I will then take one of those and start drawing the initial pattern to size.
 This gives me all the proportions and placements of different components.
 Generally I will start building the patterns for most of the components.
-I might need to do some testing of materials and construction systems, to inform my patternmaking.
+I might need to do some testing of materials and construction systems, to inform my pattern making.
 I might either make rough prototype to see proportion and potential construction problems, and then make adjustments if needed and then do a finished product.
 I can often go straight to the finished product.